FraTesta/experimental_ws/src/final_assignment/README.md

 For this project it was necessary to rely on already established and tested ROS packages, in particular as regards the navigation part (SLAM and autonomous navigation).
 The __gmapping__ algorithm was used to create the map of the environment and the __move base__ ROS package for the autonomous navigation part.

-Those packages are very simple and therefore not too heavy in terms of computational load.
-Moreover taking into account the simplicity of the environment a 3D SLAM wouldn't have been so useful.
+Those packages are quite simple and therefore not too heavy in terms of computational load.
+Moreover taking into account the simplicity of the environment a 3D SLAM wouldn't make much sense.

-the software architecture implemented is shown below:
+The software architecture implemented is shown below:

 ![SW architecture](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/documentation/doc_pages/rosgraph.png)